rx290/PythonPortfolio/Notes/Django.md

     Django provides two options for that particular things which are as follows:
     1. Add default to values to all previous entries
     2. Add default to the current value and make migration which will only add fields to stuff added in future

+## Creating Views and setting home in Django

+    So we want to change the default landing page of our django app and we want some html or other frontend technology to be our default landing page. so what we gotta do is to create a view function in the views.py of our app and link it to the urls.py add the custom url of our project.
+    Example:

+    in blog/views.py
+        import django.http import HttpResponse

+        def home_view(*args, **Kwargs):
+            return HttpResponse("<h1>Hello World!</h1>")

+    now in main_working_directory/project/url.py

+    from blog import views

+    # now edit the urlpattern list with this
+    path('',views.home_view,name='home')

+### Url pattern and routing in Django

+    To understand the actual routing in Django we are going to break a sample route into understandable code chunks

+    our route is like this : path("", view_name, name='some name') so we have four parts of the commands here with their explanation:
+    1. Path keyword which is actually handling the HttpRequest we are making while interacting with the domain
+    2. String Pram for adding domain section with the actual url
+    3. Calling og the actual view function imported view from the app
+    4. some name to refer that view

+    So to route to a contact page we are going to do as follows:

+    path("contact/",view_contact,name='contact')

+## Django Template

+    Till now we have been dealing with simple html elements which are not nice to look at so we are going to use Django provided tools to display a webpage as per our routes.
+    This procedure is called templates and it can be achieved as follows:

+    1. Create a templates folder at the root of the project
+    2. Create your html files there
+    3. User render function to display the webpage created eg. render(request,"name of the html file", {})
+    4. Now go to settings and go to templates sections in the dirs list add this line os.path.join(BASE_DIR,"templates")
+    5. hit restart and you're good to go

+### Django Templating Engine Basics

+    {{ request.user }}: By defaults active, checks which user is accessing the webpage

+    {{ request.user.isAuthenticated }}: check whether the user is authenticated or not

+    {{ extends 'base.html' }}: used to inherit everything from the base html file

+    {%block content %} {% endblock %} / {%block content %} {% endblock content %}: used to manipulate body element of html pages